VanTom virus removal guide

-VanTom is the name of a Remote Access Trojan (RAT).
-It is based on the njRat malware.
-Malicious programs classified as RATs are designed to allow remote access and control over an infected machine.
-These trojans can have a wide variety of functionalities, which can enable likewise varied misuse.
-VanTom RAT is deemed to be a highly dangerous piece of software that poses a significant threat to device integrity and user safety.
+VanTom is a Remote Access Trojan (RAT) based on njRat malware.
+Malicious programs classified as RATs allow remote access and control over an infected machine.
+These Trojans can have a wide variety of functionalities, which can enable likewise varied misuse.
+The VanTom RAT is a highly dangerous piece of software that poses a significant threat to device integrity and user safety.

-Remote access trojans are primary used to steal information.
-Some of them can exfiltrate data directly from the systems.
-Particularly sensitive and/or compromising content can be used by cyber criminals for blackmail.
-In other words, victims can receive ransom demands - under threat of the information's publication and/or sale to their competitors.
-However, RATs can often obtain such data through spying capabilities.
+RATs are primarily used to steal information.
+Some can exfiltrate data directly from systems.
+Particularly sensitive and/or compromising content can be used by cyber criminals for blackmail purposes.
+Therefore, victims can receive ransom demands under threat of the information's publication and/or sale to their competitors, however, RATs can often obtain such data through spying capabilities.
 They can record audio/video through integrated and/or connected cameras and microphones.
-These malicious programs often target account log-in credentials (i.e. usernames and passwords) by extracting them from browsers or other applications, or by recording key strokes (keylogging).
-Accounts of interest include (but are not limited to): emails, social media, social networking, messenger, data sharing, data storage, e-commerce, online money transfer, banking, and so on.
-To elaborate on how some of these accounts can be misused, then hijacked communication accounts can be used to ask for contact/friends for loans and/or to proliferate malware (by sharing infectious files) - under the guise of the genuine owner.
-Banking accounts and those that deal with financial information (e.g. e-commerce accounts that store credit card details) - can be used to make fraudulent transactions and/or online purchases.
-RATs can also have the ability to cause chain infections, i.e. they can download/install additional malware (e.g. ransomware, cryptominers, etc).
-To summarize, RAT infections can lead to severe system infections, financial losses, serious privacy issues and identity theft.
-If it is suspected or known that VanTom (or other malware) has already infected the system, an anti-virus must be used to remove it immediately.
+These malicious programs often target account log-in credentials (i.e. usernames and passwords) by extracting them from browsers and other applications, or by recording key strokes (keylogging).
+Accounts of interest include (but are not limited to) emails, social media, social networking, messenger, data sharing, data storage, e-commerce, online money transfer, banking, and so on.
+To elaborate on how some of these accounts can be misused, hijacked communication accounts can be used to contact friends for loans and/or to proliferate malware (by sharing infectious files) - all under the guise of the genuine owner.
+Banking accounts and those that deal with financial information (e.g. e-commerce accounts that store credit card details) can be used to make fraudulent transactions and online purchases.
+RATs can also have the capability to cause chain infections.
+I.e. they can download/install additional malware (e.g. ransomware, cryptominers, etc).
+To summarize, RAT infections can lead to serious system infections, financial loss, serious privacy issues and identity theft.
+If it is suspected or known that VanTom (or other malware) has already infected the system, use anti-virus software to remove it immediately.

 |Name||VanTom remote access trojan|